stashed/docs/docs/guides/latest/restore-in-pvc-template/restore-pvc-tpl.md

 >**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/volumes](/docs/examples/guides/latest/restore-in-pvc-template) directory of [stashed/stash](https://github.com/stashed/stash) repository.

-## Restore Deployment's data in PVC Template
+## Restore data volumes of Deployment in PVC Template

 Here, we are going to backup the data volumes of Deployment then we will restore that volumes in PVC Template.

 ### Backup

 We will deploy a Deployment with two PVCs.
-This Deployment will automatically generate sample data in `/source/data-1` and `sourc/data-2` directory where we have mounted the PVCs.
+This Deployment will automatically generate sample data in `/source/data` and `sourc/config` directory where we have mounted the PVCs.
 Then, we will take backup of those PVCs using Stash.

 Below is the YAML of the Deployment and PVC's that we are going to create,